 - 1. The decision approving a rural development programme shall set the maximum contribution from the EAFRD to the programme.
-The decision shall clearly identify, where necessary, the appropriations allocated to the less developed regions. - The EAFRD contribution shall be calculated on the basis of the amount of eligible public expenditure or on the basis of total eligible expenditure including public and private expenditure.
+The decision shall clearly identify, where necessary, the appropriations allocated to the less developed regions. - 2.
+The EAFRD contribution shall be calculated on the basis of the amount of eligible public expenditure. - 3.
+The rural development programmes shall establish a single EAFRD contribution rate applicable to all measures.
+Where applicable, a separate EAFRD contribution rate shall be established for less developed regions, and for outermost regions and the smaller Aegean islands within the meaning of Regulation (EEC) No 2019/93, and for transition regions.
+The maximum EAFRD contribution rate shall be:

-&lt;sup>47 OJ L 30, 31.1.2009, p.16
+46 OJ L 30, 31.1.2009, p.16